-- Some service changes are possible and modified service zones could avoid duplication with fixed route service. - Service increases such as new or frequent service, service at more times, more Dial-A-Ride or microtransit service areas, Dial-A-Ride services any resident more than 3⁄4 mile from a fixed route, depending on the level of funding.

-3) Service expansion and other transport investments funded through pursuing new or expanded county-wide transportation funding source

-- Some service changes are possible to improve efficiency, and modified service zones could avoid duplication with fixed route service. - Service increases such as new or extended routes, more frequent service, service at more times, more Dial-A-Ride or microtransit service areas, Dial-A-Ride services any resident more than 3⁄4 mile from a fixed route, depending on the level of funding.
+- Some service changes are possible and modified service zones could avoid duplication with fixed route service. - requent service, service at more times, more Dial-A-Ride or microtransit service areas, Dial-A-Ride services any resident more than 3⁄4 mile from a fixed route, depending on the level of funding. - Service expansion and other transport investments funded through pursuing new or expanded county-wide transportation funding source - Some service changes are possible to improve efficiency, and modified service zones could avoid duplication with fixed route service. - Service increases such as new or extended routes, more frequent service, service at more times, more Dial-A-Ride or microtransit service areas, Dial-A-Ride services any resident more than 3⁄4 mile from a fixed route, depending on the level of funding.